Der Klassiker: Champions League final at Wembley

 After seeing two league championships heading to Dortmund and losing the 2012 UEFA Champions League final to Chelsea at their own Allianz Arena, Bayern recovered to clinch the 2012–13 Bundesliga in record time, breaking Dortmund's points record which had been set the year before.
 At the end of that season, the rivals met in the 2013 UEFA Champions League final.
 The German clubs had eliminated the two Spanish contenders, Real Madrid and Barcelona, leading to the term "German Clasico" term first being used at that time, based on the El Clásico between those two Spanish clubs.
 The game was also notable for the fact that Dortmund's Mario Götze had already agreed to join Bayern in the coming weeks, although he did not play in the final due to injury.

-In the first all-German European final, Arjen Robben scored a dramatic 89th-minute winner at Wembley Stadium.
+In the final, Arjen Robben scored a dramatic 89th-minute winner at Wembley Stadium.
 Bayern would wrap up the first Treble in their history a week later in the 2013 DFB-Pokal final.

 Domestic finals and player moves

 Following the biggest match involving the teams, several domestic finals were played between them in quick succession.
 In the 2014 DFB-Pokal final on 17 May 2014, Bayern managed to score two goals in extra time, thus achieving their 17th win in the competition.
 After that, both clubs met again in the 2014 DFL-Supercup at Dortmund's Signal Iduna Park, featuring Robert Lewandowski who had just moved to Bayern as a free agent after his contract with Dortmund ended.
 The match ended 2–0 to Dortmund.

 Two years later, the 2016 DFB-Pokal final was the last match in Dortmund shirt for their captain Mats Hummels before he also moved to Bayern, where his career had begun; Bayern won the trophy on penalties after a 0–0 draw.
 They clashed again in the 2016 DFL-Supercup after Bayern secured a double, Dortmund being runners-up in the league as well as beaten cup finalists; the Bavarians won that match 2–0.
 The 2017 DFL-Supercup featured the same teams (champions Bayern and cup holders Dortmund) and the same outcome, this time Bayern winning on penalties after a 2–2 draw.
 In March 2018, Bayern secured a 6–0 home win over Dortmund in the league, the largest margin of victory for either side since the 11–1 result 47 years earlier.
-The most important recent result has seen Bayern Munich defeat Borussia Dortmund by a score of 3–1 in the 2021 DFL-Supercup.
+The most important recent result has seen Bayern Munich defeat Borussia Dortmund 2–1 in the 2026 Franz Beckenbauer Supercup.